|Date||Time||League||Season||Attendance||Dover Star Player||Home Scorers||Away Scorers|

 Ryan Bird went close to adding to his 12 National League goals this campaign, but headed wide from Pinnock’s accurate cross.

-Instead it was a player yet to register for Whites that opened the scoring with a sensational strike midway though the first half
+Instead, it was a player yet to register for Whites that opened the scoring with a sensational strike midway through the first half

 Ilesanmi picked up a loose ball and after striding forward, unleashed an unstoppable 30-yard effort into the top corner.

 There was mayhem in the other box as Pigott’s header from Wraight’s corner was cleared first off the line by Daniel, but rebounded off Piggot and rolled back towards goal, only for the well-placed Connor Essam to hoof clear.

 Pinnock tried his luck with a long-range shot soon after, but Lee Worgan punched his effort clear for a throw-in.

 And Manny Parry was inches away from doubling the visitors lead, however, Reece Prestedge flicked away Daniel’s ball before the defender could score.

 Walker confirmed Dover’s lead at the break, diving low to turn Stuart Lewis’ firm header around the post.